nithish007-git/data_states/usa/us-states-game-start/README.md

 ## reading the data with csv file
 ---------------------
-## finding the states of us using csv file
+## finding the states of usa using csv file

+# languages used
+1 python